 Expungement/Set Aside of Marijuana DUI Convictions

 People who were previously convicted of low-level marijuana offenses will be able to petition the court for a set aside (also referred to as expungement) of their records beginning on July 12, 2021.
-Expungement means that the records related to the marijuana DUI conviction would be removed from your record, however, Arizona does not have expungement laws.
+Expungement means that the records related to the marijuana DUI conviction would be removed from your record.

 You will be able to petition for a set aside of the following types of conviction records: